Video

 IMG_0774_webI’ve been working on this Christmas Village for weeks now.
 Every time one of the little houses got put together, I couldn’t help but smile!
 Everything about this little village makes me so happy.

-There are quite a few pieces, and they all can be purchased from Silhouette and DigiPlayground.
+There are quite a few pieces, and they all can be purchased from Silhouette.
 Each building is very intricate and there are a lot of parts.
 I have a quick video on some of the harder pieces so you can see how they go together (see above).

 As for displaying this village, there are soooo many options.
 I have two I’d like to suggest here for you.
 The first is a display made completely from foam core.
 I have a free svg file for you to make a template of the one I made and some instructions on how to put it together below.
 (The photo below is the display I created with foam core.
 You can make this too!)